Athleity/QuantumLoom/docs/source/docu_files/code_factories/five_qubit_perfect_code.rst

 Operations on Five Qubit Perfect Code
 -------------------------------------
 We currently do not provide any special code operations specific to the Five Qubit Perfect Code.
-The only operations available are the ones that already apply to all `Block` objects in Loom.
+The operations available are the ones defined in loom's :mod:`~loom.eka.operations` module.